bandanna2k/parkrun-stats/README.md

 - Bug - Top 10 in region is always empty on first run so assert kicks in.

-- Revisit pIndex downloads.
-I don't think the criteria for downloading the athletes its correct.

 - Add stop dates as java code

 - Do I need name/most global events in most events table?

 - Bug - When course not found, athlete course summary not finished.

-- Invariant - region event count > global event count
+- Invariant - region event count < global event count

 - Invariants - 10 incrementing numbers, 1 number stays the same for all weekly tables.

 - Change 'How are we doing test to assume next event number'

-## Fixed Bugs
+## Fixed Issues

+- Question - Revisit pIndex downloads.
+I don't think the criteria for downloading the athletes its correct.
+Criteria is NZ regional pIndex > 5 (so 6 onwards)

 - Bug - Why is 1311970 not getting collected for pIndex.
 No bug.
 1311970 has NZ pIndex of 5 (needs to be 6)